lw8192/Red-Team-Dev/C/Interview_Prep.md

 Big O notation - complexity of an algorithim, how long it takes to run.
 Algorithims are usually in these general classes (best to worst speed): constant time, logarithmic, linear, polynomial, exponential, factorial.

 Data Structures
 Singly linked list: each node has a data piece and a pointer to the next node in the list.
 Need to start with the head of the list and iterate through it to find a certain data variable, easy to pop / push items.
 Doubly linked list: common with Windows software, each node has a data variable, pointer to the previous node, and pointer to the next node.
 Uses head and tail variables to start.
 Queue: FIFO, stores elements sequentially.
 Often used for multithreading.
 Binary trees:

+Checksum: divide buffer into binary string of a block size, add the strings together.
+Checksum = 1s complement of that value.

 # Reverse Engineering Interview Prep
 Process injection: CreateRemoteThread